int128/actions-tanpopo/tasks/setup-node-v5/README.md

 ## Goal

 - All workflows using `actions/setup-node` should be updated to v5.
-- If `package-manager-cache` is not set to `true`, it should be added.
+- If `package-manager-cache` is not set to `false`, it should be added.

 ## Steps